quinnkeast/design-principles-for-realtime-captions/README.md

 Don't make it the user's responsibility to interrupt and inform others when the captions aren't working.
 Provide feedback to all participants and allow everyone to contribute to creating an inclusive environment.

 11. **Provide fallbacks for all users when captions experience a failure.**
 Text-based messaging places all participants on equal ground when captions experience failures such as network or processing errors.
-If a participant is relying on captions for accessibility, a failure should trigger a text-based messaging alternative for all users.
+Make sure text-based messaging is available and usable to all participants.

 12. **Provide access to the complete conversation.**
 People who use audio in video calls can look away, dismiss a random notification, or close a window without losing track of the conversation.
 People relying on captions must have this same flexibility.
 Requiring constant and undivided visual attention to avoid missing content is unfair for people that rely on captions.
 In practice, this means giving people who use captions the ability to go back and see what they missed.

 13. **Protect privacy in ongoing conversations.**
 When someone joins a video call already underway, they don't have access to what was already said unless the call was recorded.
 The same should apply for captioning.
-Only those who were part of the conversation should have access to that part of the conversation in the caption history.
+People should only have access to the caption history from the point when they joined the conversation.

 14. **Prioritize offline processing, and clearly explain how privacy is protected during processing.**
 Give all participants information and assurance around how audio is processed and converted into text and what privacy implications exist as a result.
 Encryption and data concerns should apply equally to captions as to audio and video processing and streaming.